 Yes, you can transfer into the NTDP Pathway at SU.
 Submit a copy of the transcripts from the school of pharmacy you have been attending for your nontraditional Doctor of Pharmacy degree as these are a requirement for consideration of admission.
 You will also need to provide a letter of support from the SOP pharmacy administration speaking to your time as a student and standing.
 Your credits from other programs do not count as credit towards any of our classes due to the unique design of our curriculum.

 When can I start?

-The non-traditional pathway at SU has 1 cohort starting during the fall (August) semester each year.
+The nontraditional pathway has one cohort starting during the fall semester in August each year.

 The school of pharmacy was first accredited in July 2000 from the Accreditation Council for Pharmacy Education (ACPE), and remains accredited.
 The accreditation of the school of pharmacy signifies that the traditional and nontraditional pathways are both accredited.

 How is the experiential phase of the curriculum accomplished?

 Clinical experiences may be completed in your place of employ if the site is able to provide the required competencies to prevent you from taking time from work.
 You will complete either practice or prior-life portfolios or on-site experiences to document your achievement of the objectives for the Advanced Pharmacy Practice Experience (APPE) in Ambulatory Care, Acute Care, and Medication Information.

 APPEs that cannot be accomplished within your place of employ may be completed on a part-time basis proximal to your location that will allow you to work full-time and fulfill the experiential requirements at the same time.
 It is your responsibility to identify potential sites and to convey this information to the School of Pharmacy at the appropriate time.